stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

   [network]
   generateHosts = false
   ```
-* Due font differences, it is may be necessary to reduce the font scaling in the mwp 'Flight View' docklet.
+* Due font differences, it may be necessary to reduce the font scaling in the mwp 'Flight View' docklet.

   ```
   gsettings set org.mwptools.planner font-fv 10